 - FUNCTIONAL- Nose protection mask can be used last long and bring great support and comfort.
 Broken nose face mask manifactured from plastic material minimizes any additional discomfort from impact.
 Nose protector mask having proprietary occipital harness comfortably secures the face guard and prevents shifting and facilitates a better fit.

-- Constructed of medical grade polycarbonate is durable, unbreakable and does not crack
+- Medical grade polycarbonate is durable, unbreakable and will not crack

-- It is shaped so that it can be worn smoothly and does not clutter
+- It is shaped so that it can be worn easily and does not clutter up

 - Even more transparent